HWIDChanger

 SMBIOS explained: the source of truth about your hardware

-SMBIOS is a structured table that BIOS/UEFI builds at boot and leaves in memory for any process to query.
-It describes the motherboard, CPU, RAM, chassis, and dozens of other entities of your machine.
+SMBIOS is a structured table that the BIOS/UEFI builds when the computer starts and leaves in memory for any program to read.
+It describes the motherboard, CPU, RAM, chassis and more.